m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/physics/why-physics.md

 # Why Physics?

-Physics allow entities to respond to forces as if they were objects in the real world.
+Physics allow nodes to respond to forces as if they were objects in the real world.
 This is useful for creating realistic animations and interactions.

 :::tip